ompharate/creator-academy/README.md

     CLOUDINARY_URL="your_cloudinary_url"
     UPLOADTHING_API_KEY="your_uploadthing_api_key"

- 5.Start the development server:
-    bash```
-    npm run dev
+ 5. Start the development server: bash``` npm run dev

 This will start the application on http://localhost:3000.

  ## ⚠️ Note
-This project is not deployed yet.
-The project will be deployed when it is sufficiently complete.
+  **Note: This project is not deployed yet.
+The project will be developed when it is sufficiently complete.**

 ## 🤝 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.